MobilityData/awesome-transit/README.md

 - [General Modeling Network Specification (GMNS)](https://github.com/zephyr-data-specs/GMNS) - A format for sharing routable road network files designed to be used in multi-modal static and dynamic transportation planning and operations models.
 Volpe/FHWA partnership with Zephyr Foundation.
 - [CurbLR](https://github.com/curblr/curblr-spec) - A specification for curb regulations.
 - [shared-row](https://github.com/d-wasserman/shared-row) - A specification for right-of-way (ROW) for a SharedStreets Reference.
+- [Transport Operator Mobility-as-a-service Provider (TOMP)-API](https://github.com/TOMP-WG/TOMP-API) - Working group in the Netherlands with a goal to develop an API for use by Transport Operators and Mobility-as-a-service Providers for operator discovery, trip planning, end user interaction, booking, and payment.

 ### Resources